 Revenues.
-Total revenues increased by \$19.8 million, or 9.1%, from \$218.1 million for the six months ended July 31, 2002, to \$237.9 million for the six months ended July 31, 2003.
-The increase was attributable to increases of \$19.1 million, or 10.1%, in net sales and \$0.7 million, or 2.7%, in finance charges and other revenues.
-Of the \$19.1 million increase in net sales, \$19.9 million was generated by six retail locations that were not open for six consecutive months in both periods.
+Total revenues increased by \$19.6 million, or 8.9%, from \$220.0 million for the six months ended July 31, 2002, to \$239.6 million for the six months ended July 31, 2003.
+The increase was attributable to increases of \$19.1 million, or 10.0%, in net sales and \$0.5 million, or 1.6%, in finance charges and other revenues.
+Of the \$19.1 million increase in net sales, \$20.7 million was generated by six retail locations that were not open for six consecutive months in both periods.
 However, same store sales decreased \$1.6 million, or 0.9%, for those stores that were open all six months in both periods.
-Increases in delivery and installation charges of \$0.8 million accounted for the balance of the net sales increase.
 The change in net sales was primarily due to increased unit volume of sales representing an increase of approximately \$51.4 million in sales that were offset by deteriorating price points that represent a decrease in sales of approximately \$32.3 million.
 The addition of a second line of computers, increased sales of our bedding and lawn and garden product lines and a significant increase in projection television sales accounted for much of the increased unit volume of sales.

 We believe that at least a portion of the decrease in same store sales was the result of a temporary negative impact on our existing stores caused by opening new stores in existing markets.
 For example, after opening our Sugarland store in the Houston market in January 2003, retail sales in the market increased by 3.3% during the six months ended July 31, 2003 compared to the 2002 period, but our same store sales for the existing 16 stores in this market that were open for a full six months in both periods decreased by 1.8%.
 Likewise, our San Antonio/Austin market experienced a 23.6% total increase in retail sales as we opened four new stores in the area while our same store sales for our nine existing stores in this market were flat compared to the 2002 period.
 In addition, in an effort to reduce our delinquency rates, we increased down payment and verification requirements on certain of our credit accounts, which led to lower approval rates, and we modified the selection criteria for our direct mail program, which resulted in fewer credit applications being processed as a percentage of sales.
 We have since modified our down payment requirements and the selection criteria for our direct mail program to previous levels, which we believe will increase our credit penetration while maintaining our historical delinquency and charge-off rates.

-As reflected in the table below, product sales and net sales are increasing at a slower rate than they did in the past.
-This slowing trend results primarily from a decline in same store sales within the last 18 months, indicating that some of our stores may be reaching maturity as it relates to market penetration.
-However, we believe that we have positioned many of our stores to have a potential for additional same store sales increases by remerchandising our product offerings, training sales personnel to increase closing rates, regularly updating our stores, continuing to emphasize a high level of customer service and developing our track area; we do expect that much of our future sales increases will continue to come both from existing stores and new stores.
+As reflected in the table, the percent increase in product sales of 11.5% and the percent increase in total revenues of 10.0% are increasing at a decreasing rate when compared to the percentage changes noted on pages 34, 36, and 38.
+This decreasing trend results primarily from a decline in same store sales within the last 18 months, indicating that many of our stores may be reaching maturity levels as it relates to market penetration.
+While we believe that we have positioned many of our stores to have a potential for additional same store sales increases by remerchandising our product offerings, training sales personnel to increase closing rates, regularly updating our stores,